Bread Machine Italian Herb Bread

 Copycat Red Lobster Cheddar Bay Biscuits

 Boy, talk about something that flew off the table so fast that I was starting to wonder if we’d been robbed.
-We all thought that this copycat Red Lobster Cheddar Bay biscuits was even better than the restaurant favorite.
+We all thought that these copycat Red Lobster Cheddar Bay biscuits were even better than the restaurant favorite.
 They aren’t quite as crumbly, which was a bonus.
 They held up to dunking in pot roast gravy, and that’s saying something.
 Granted, you probably can’t find pot roast gravy at Red Lobster so it’s not really an issue at the restaurant!

 Copycat Red Lobster Cheddar Bay Biscuits